sabetaytoros/VS2017SudokuRep/README.md

 They replied the issue is triaged.
 I'm going to wait a few days.
 If MS does not provide solution I'm going to adapt the program to C++ Version 14.
 Share the results.

+The issue was with  my C++ compiler edition.
+At the end I am able to install the latest version of C++ compiler.
+The problem now is solved